 I’m someone who always likes to be on the go and ticking things off of that ever growing to-do list.
 Not only do I not have the time for mindset work that takes hours and hours every day, I also don’t want to and can’t be bothered.
 That’s not to say I’m not serious about it – but I don’t have the attention span.
 I want things done quick.

 And quicker doesn’t always mean worse.

-After signing up for Abundance Academy earlier this year (a course to help you manifest money and abundance into your life), I developed this quick routine that I try and perform every single morning.
+I developed this quick routine throughout lockdown that I try and perform every morning.
 I like doing this in the morning because it allows me to start my day with a much clearer and positive mindset.
 And we all need a bit of that, don’t we?